neemasuresh/neemasuresh.github.io/_projects/ac-frequency-measurement.md

+---
+title: "AC Mains Frequency Measurement using STM32"
+layout: single
+collection: projects
+---

 ## 🔍 Overview
-Designed a system to measure AC mains frequency using an STM32 microcontroller with proper electrical isolation.
+Designed and implemented a system to measure AC mains frequency using an STM32 microcontroller with proper electrical isolation.
-The system converts AC signals into safe digital pulses and measures frequency using timer capture.
+The system safely converts AC signals into digital pulses and uses timer input capture to compute frequency in real time.

 ---

-## ⚙️ Features
+## ⚙️ Key Features
 - Optocoupler-based isolation for safe AC interfacing
 - Timer input capture for precise frequency measurement
-- Real-time display on LCD
+- Real-time frequency display on 16x2 LCD
-- Stable and noise-resistant signal conditioning
+- Noise-resistant signal conditioning
+- Reliable operation for 50 Hz mains

 ---

+## 🧠 Working Principle
+- AC mains signal is stepped down and passed through an optocoupler
+- The optocoupler generates a digital pulse corresponding to AC zero-crossing
+- STM32 timer captures the time between pulses
+- Frequency is calculated using timer difference

+---

-## 🧩 Components Used
+## 🧩 Hardware Used
-- STM32 Microcontroller
+- STM32G431CBT6 Microcontroller
 - PC817 Optocoupler
-- Resistors, capacitors (signal conditioning)
+- Resistors and capacitors (signal conditioning)
-- 16x2 LCD display
+- 16x2 LCD Display

 ---